sourmash-bio/sourmash_plugin_avro/README.md

-# Apache Avro plugin supporting sourmash signature/sketch storage
+# sourmash signature/sketch storage in the Apache Avro format.

 This is an **experimental** plugin to support Apache Avro storage of sourmash sketches.